DVT Debugger is an add-on module to DVT IDE for Eclipse. It integrates with all major simulators and provides advanced debugging capabilities.

 • The DVT Debug Perspective is a GUI layout focused on debug-specific activities for major HDLs and HVLs, such as Verilog, SystemVerilog, VHDL, and e Language.
 It provides simulation controls like step over, step into, or resume.
 It also shows the simulation context in the Editor and several dedicated Views.

-• The Debug View is always connected to the editor, allowing users to move up and down the call stack and see the active line corresponding to the stack frame where the simulator stopped.
+• The Debug View is always connected to the editor, allowing you to move up and down the call stack and see the active line corresponding to the stack frame where the simulator stopped.

 • The Variables View displays the variables associated with the stack frame selected in the Debug View such as the arguments of the current function, locally declared variables, class members, and module signals.
-Users can change a variable value at runtime from this view.
+You can change a variable value at runtime from this view.

 • Hover a variable name to quickly see the runtime value in tooltip.